damianopetrungaro/golog/README.md

 ## Testing utilities

-The `golog/test` package provide a mock generated using [gomock](https://github.com/golang/mock) for helping developers to test the logger.
+The `golog/test` package provides a mock generated using [gomock](https://github.com/golang/mock) for helping developers to test the logger.

+The `golog/test` package provides a null logger as well, useful when the logger need to be passed as dependency but there the test don't care about the logging logic.

 ## HTTP utilities